Classical Conditioning Higher Order Conditioning

 Q1: Can you have more than a second-order conditioned response?

 A1: Yes, although the strength of the conditioned response diminishes with each successive order.
-Third-order, fourth-order, and even higher-order conditioning are possible, but increasingly difficult to achieve and maintain.
+On the flip side, third-order, fourth-order, and even higher-order conditioning are possible, but increasingly difficult to achieve and maintain.
 The further the association is removed from the original UCS, the weaker the link becomes.

 Q2: How does higher-order conditioning differ from operant conditioning?